daos-stack/daos/docs/admin/pool_operations.md

 When setting this property, the cell size can be specified in Bytes (as a number with no suffix), with a base-10 suffix like `k` or `MB`, or with a base-2 suffix like `ki` or `MiB`.

+### Service Redundancy Factor (svc\_rf)

+This property defines the number of faulty replicas the pool service shall try to tolerate.
+Valid values are between 0 to 4, inclusive, with 2 being the default.
+If specified during a pool create operation, this property overrides any `--nsvc` options.
+This property cannot yet be changed afterward.

 ## Access Control Lists